-The Company considers the possible impact of the recent development of the COVID-19 and its economic environment implications when making its critical accounting estimates.
+When developing material accounting estimates, the Company considers the possible impact of material estimates.
 The estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized in the period in which the estimates are revised if the revisions affect only that period or in the period of the revisions and future periods if the revisions affect both current and future periods.